tommyhmt/Colibri_Wind_Turbines/README.md

 Silver and gold table should only ever add a new partition of data, i.e. old partitions of data remain untouched unless full table refresh is triggered.
 <img width="1710" height="482" alt="image" src="https://github.com/user-attachments/assets/a2354e9a-3804-47f7-8aaa-23bff81e9412" />

+Number of records for this dataset is as expected because there are 15 turbines and 31 days in March 2022, i.e. 15 * 31 = 465 in gold and 465 * 24 = 11,160 in bronze and silver.